kodinkod/implement_backprop/README.md

-# Example of a neural network. implementation of the back propagation (bacward) of the error. pure Python + Numpy!
+# Example of a neural network.
+# Implementation of the back propagation (backward) of the error. pure Python + Numpy!